yaglm/yaglm/Readme.md

       ).fit(X, y)
 ```

-We can bulid penalties out of existing ones e.g. via overlapping or separable sums of basic penalties.
+We can bulid new penalties out of existing ones e.g. via overlapping or separable sums of basic penalties.
 ```python
 from ya_glm.config.penalty import OverlappingSum, SeparableSum, \
       FusedLasso, NoPenalty